Destinations Greece Athens

 Book at fourseasons.com ↗

-One&Only's first Mediterranean opening — November 2023, on a 21-hectare protected reserve on the Glyfada coast, restored from a 1970s seaside compound.
-127 villas, bungalows, and suites, three restaurants (Italian, Greek, Japanese), an Aman-tier spa, and a private cove.
+One&Only's first Greek opening — November 2023, on a protected 21-hectare beach-and-forest reserve on the Glyfada coast, restored from a stretch of the 1960s Athenian Riviera.
+127 rooms, bungalows, and villas; a clutch of restaurants led by Ora (Greek-Italian, by chef Ettore Botrini) and the Peruvian beach club Manko; the first Guerlain Spa in Greece; and a private cove.
 The opening flagship of a new generation of Athenian Riviera resorts; quieter and newer than the Four Seasons Astir, with a contemporary-Greek design language throughout.
-20 minutes from the airport, 25 minutes from central Athens.
+20 minutes from the airport, about 30 minutes from central Athens.

 What it's known for